-Jesse M. Ehrenfeld, MD, MPH, was elected president-elect of the American Medical Association in June 2022.
+Jesse M. Ehrenfeld, MD, MPH, was inaugurated as president of the American Medical Association in June 2023.
 He is a senior associate dean, tenured professor of anesthesiology and director of the “Advancing a Healthier Wisconsin Endowment” at the Medical College of Wisconsin.
 He was elected to the American Medical Association Board of Trustees in 2014.

 Dr. Ehrenfeld’s research, which focuses on understanding how information technology can improve surgical safety and patient outcomes, has been funded by the National Institutes of Health (NIH), the Department of Defense, the Robert Wood Johnson Foundation, the Anesthesia Patient Safety Foundation, and the Foundation for Anesthesia Education and Research.
 He currently serves on the National Academy of Medicine’s Health Policy Fellowships and Leadership Programs Advisory Committee.

-His work has led to publication of more than 275 peer-reviewed manuscripts.
+His work has led to the publication of more than 275 peer-reviewed manuscripts.
 He is editor-in-chief of the Journal of Medical Systems and has co-authored 22 clinical textbooks that have been translated into multiple languages.
 Dr. Ehrenfeld has received numerous awards for his research and is a recipient of several prestigious teaching awards.

 Upon his inauguration, Dr. Ehrenfeld made AMA history as the first openly gay president of the organization.
-For the past two decades, Dr. Ehrenfeld has advocated on behalf of lesbian, gay, bisexual, transgender and queer (LGBTQ+) individuals.
+For the past two decades, he has been a nationally recognized advocate for lesbian, gay, bisexual, transgender and queer (LGBTQ+) individuals.
 In 2018, in recognition of his outstanding research contributions, he received the inaugural Sexual and Gender Minority Research Investigator Award from the director of the NIH.